 One very important aspect is that the receivables in a collaborative case are significantly less than in a litigated case.
 You may bill more time in a litigated case, but one of the biggest problems that family attorneys face is collecting the fees they bill.
 In the collaborative process, we get paid as we go along.
 I’ve had over 30 collaborative cases and only one receivable.
 I end up taking home more money because of how organized the collaborative system is.

-What are the conditions of the collaborative process?
+What are the conditions of the collaborative divorce?

-Fox: One of the reasons I’m in favour of the collaborative process is that it’s less expensive and more efficient.
-It could be the same cost as litigation and oftentimes it’s less, but because there are no hearings and no filings with the court, there’s an immediate savings.
+Fox: One of the reasons I’m in favor of the collaborative process is that it’s less expensive and more efficient.
+It could be the same cost as litigation and oftentimes it’s less, but because there are no hearings and no filings with the court, there’s immediate savings.

 The first thing the collaborative team addresses is the temporary situation for the family.
 The first meeting doesn’t end without a temporary parenting plan and a temporary financial plan for how they’re going to pay the bills.
 In a litigated divorce, it could be two or three months before you have the opportunity for a hearing on the temporaries – time has gone by, stress is building, and fees are building without accomplishing the goal of getting the couple divorced.